About Jesus Steve Sweetman

 Introduction

-This commentary is based on the New International Version of the Bible, 1994 edition.
-The Section titles of this commentary correspond to the section titles of the NIV to make for easier comparison.
+This commentary is based on the New International Version of the Bible, 1984 edition.
+The Section titles of this commentary correspond to the section titles of the NIV to make for easy comparison.

 1 Corinthians was most likely written around 55 AD.
 Therefore 2 Corinthians was written some time after that, within a couple of years.